Next.js Comparison

 Vike provides you with extensive control for integrating tools as you see fit, such as control over React's SSR stream.
 At the same time Vike extensions provide built-in integrations for a quick start.
 We call this dual approach optional control.

 One aspect vike-react doesn't support yet are components that are loaded only on the server-side.
 While we are researching a DX for such components, we believe this new paradigm is too early for being used in production.
-See Integration > React > React Server Components.
+See React > React Server Components.

 Build your own framework